Colombia’s second richest man, Jaime Gilinski, likes to avoid attention as the legitimacy of the country’s “nouveau riche” is questionable.

-Gilinski learned to law low the hard way after the main office of his first bank, the Banco Andino, was reportedly caught moving money to corrupt politicians for the Cali Cartel in 1994.
+Gilinski learned to lay low the hard way after the main office of his first bank, the Banco Andino, was reportedly caught moving money to corrupt politicians for the Cali Cartel in 1994.

-Meanwhile, Gilinski’s GNB Sudameris bank was sanctioned by Colombia’s financial watchdog 15 times on countless charges between 2001 and 2013.
+Meanwhile, Gilinski’s GNB Sudameris bank was sanctioned by Colombia’s financial watchdog 15 times on all kinds of charges between 2001 and 2013.

 Gilinski had branched out to the United States with the Eagle National Bank of Miami, which received a cease and desist order by the Federal reserve in 2005 over the Colombian banker’s alleged “parallel banking” practices.

 The key money laundering concern regarding parallel banking organizations is that the U.S. bank may be exposed to greater risk through transactions with the foreign parallel financial institution.
 Transactions may be facilitated and risks heightened because of the lack of arm’s-length dealing or reduced controls on transactions between banks that are linked or closely associated.
 For example, officers or directors may be common to both entities or may be different but nonetheless work together.

 Gilinski was able to sell the bank in 2009, ending his American dream, at least up north.